openspending/community.openspending.org/blog/_posts/2013-01-29-open-spending-in-morocco.md

-to help resolve or mitigate these; fundamentally, they're in the business of demonstrating what can usefully be done with more detailed spending data; OpenSpending is a key tool in a much larger process.
-We'll be pushing for the localization of OpenSpending into French.
+to help resolve or mitigate these; fundamentally, they're in the business of demonstrating what can usefully be done with more detailed spending data; OpenSpending is a key tool in a much larger process of "vulgarisation".
+The public explanation role of OpenSpending depends on it being able to be read in the read in the languages people use, so we'll be pushing for the localization of OpenSpending into French.
 You can check our progress and help contribute at our site on the translation site at [Transifex](https://www.transifex.com/projects/p/openspending/language/fr/).

-what role is this tool playing? process

-note ministry of finance and university